Next-to-Leading Order (NLO) Perturbative Effects in QCD Sum-Rule Analyses of Light Tetraquark Systems: A Case Study in

 The double narrow resonance model (DR) is given by

 where $A_{f_0}>0$ parameterizes the coupling of the heavier state to the tetraquark current \eqref{eq:current1}.
 Using \eqref{dr_model} for $\rho^{\rm res}(t)$ in \eqref{LSR_final} gives

 Although there will be an exponential suppression of the heavier state in ${\cal R}_0$, the large mass hierarchy $m^2_{f_0}/m^2_\sigma\approx 4$ provides a compensating enhancement of the heavier state's signal in ${\cal R}_1$, and thus it is meaningful to explore the double resonance scenario.
-Because the $f_0(980)$ is well-established, its mass $m_{f_0}=0.98\,{\rm GeV}$ will be used as an input parameter and minimization of the following residual sum of squares will be used to determine the remaining parameters of the double resonance model
+Because the $f_0(980)$ is well-established, the central value $m_{f_0}=0.98\,{\rm GeV}$ will be used as an input parameter and minimization of the following residual sum of squares will be used to determine the remaining parameters of the double resonance model